ProvableHQ/leo/documentation/new.md

 ---
 id: new
-title: What's new on Leo?
+title: New in Leo
-sidebar_label: What's new?
+sidebar_label: New in Leo
 ---

 [general tags]: # "whats_new, leo"